Delles/simplifi/src/pages/Dashboard/README.md

 **SimpliFi Dashboard: "Your Token Command Center"**

-This document outlines the modular component architecture for the SimpliFi Dashboard page, designed to align with our enhanced PDR vision of "democratizing token creation for everyone."
+This document outlines the **optimized** modular component architecture for the SimpliFi Dashboard page, designed to align with our enhanced PDR vision of "democratizing token creation for everyone."

 ## 🎯 Design Philosophy